centuryglass/blender-numpy-depth-map-importer/README.md

 # blender-numpy-depth-map-importer
-Import .npy and .npz depth math files into Blender as meshes.
+Import .npy and .npz depth map files into Blender as meshes.